 Mary Ann Mavrinac is the vice provost and Andrew H. and Janet Dayton Neilly Dean emeritus of the University of Rochester Libraries, a position she has held since January 2022.
 She was born in Canada and held positions at two university research libraries there before joining the University of Rochester in 2012.
 As a Canada native, Mavrinac offers an insider’s perspective and has gotten to know the country intimately over the years through hiking, kayaking, and skiing along with many city-based adventures.
 She looks forward to sharing her enthusiasm for Canada, its culture, and physical beauty.
 You can also expect her to share her passion for research libraries and all things the UR!
 Mary Ann views this trip as a once-in-a-lifetime opportunity and can’t wait to get to know you on the rails from Vancouver to Banff!

 The Memorial Art Gallery Council organizes and sponsors ART LOVERS’ tours to benefit MAG.
 These exciting travel opportunities are open to everyone.

-Plenty can happen to derail a trip before departure or while traveling—but you also may be surprised at some of the lesser-known benefits.
-Learn more about individual protection plans and travel medical insurance before you take your next trip with us, or on your own.
+We strongly recommend that all participants purchase travel insurance to ensure coverage in case of illness, injury, medical evacuation, delay, or unforeseen emergency.
+For your convenience, University of Rochester has a partnership with Meyer & Associates to provide travel insurance to our travelers.
+Learn more about individual protection plans and travel medical insurance available through Meyer & Associates before you take your next trip with us, or on your own.
+After making a reservation for a trip, you will receive insurance information with your confirmation materials.
 Please note that travel insurance is open to all University of Rochester community members including alumni, parents, faculty/staff, and friends.